photo of Richard Richard C. McConathy

 Misdemeanor Charges Defense Lawyer in Plano, Allen, Frisco, and McKinney, TX

-Collin Misdemeanor Offenses in Collin County
+Collin County Misdemeanor Offenses in Collin County

 Examples of common misdemeanor offenses include, but are not limited to the following: